US to consider tariffs on solar panels made in South-east Asia

 The spokesman added: "This inquiry is just a first step - there has been no determination one way or the other on the merits, and no additional duties will be imposed at this time."

-In a memo posted on a Commerce Department website earlier in the day, officials said Auxin had provided information indicating that solar companies operating in the four countries are subsidiaries of large Chinese producers and that products made there would be subject to US countervailing and anti-dumping duties if made in China.
+In a memo posted on a Commerce Department website earlier on Monday, officials said Auxin had provided information indicating that solar companies operating in the four countries are subsidiaries of large Chinese producers and that products made there would be subject to US countervailing and anti-dumping duties if made in China.

 "Auxin properly alleged the elements necessary for a circumvention determination," the memo said.